ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - you can create a Kubernetes resource, which is complex to set up and use, but it's powerful and scales well
     - you can create an Azure container instance, which is a simple and fast way to get a container running, but it's not as powerful as Kubernetes and it doesn't scale
 - you can build your web app project into an image and push it to a directory right from VS
-- you can then deploy those images to an Azure web app, a VM with Docker running on it, an Azure container instance, etc.
+- you can then deploy those images to an Azure web app, a VM with Docker running on it, an Azure Container Instance, etc.
 - Docker image: a bundle of OS, dependencies and code that can be used to create and run a container instance
-- Azure container registry
+- Azure Container Registry
     - a place to publish private container images
     - DockerHub, on the other hand, is a public registry
-    - you create a container registry as a resource
+    - a container registry is a resource
-- Azure container instances
+- Azure Container Instance
-    - a container instance is a deployed/running container image
+    - a container instance is a resource in which a deployed container image runs

 ### Function App